 Before you launch a new social media channel or start social media at all, make sure you are clear about your objectives and goals, as well as the metrics you will use to measure your success.

 The S.M.A.R.T. goal framework is particularly helpful in identifying your social media success factors.
 Often times we see clients get frustrated with their social media performance because they are looking at the wrong metrics.
 There are two types of common measurements used:

 So keep it simple.
-I typically recommend you measure three things and three things only.
-Every month you should measure:
+I typically recommend you measure three things and three things only every month, these include:

-- Traffic to your website by number of visits and percentage of overall referral traffic to your site
+Traffic to your website by the number of visits and percentage of overall referral traffic to your site

 - 70% of your content should be answering questions, providing insight, and demonstrating your expertise.